Licence Under Skilled Worker Visa, Student Visa & Temporary Worker Visa - Sponsorship Certificate

-Any employer who wishes to employ an overseas national, from outside the European Economic Area (EEA), is required to ‘sponsor’ them under Tier 2 of the Points Based System and must therefore obtain a sponsor licence from the Home Office.
+Any employer who wishes to employ an overseas national is required to ‘sponsor’ them under Skilled Worker Visa and Temporary workers of the Points Based System and must therefore obtain a sponsor licence from the Home Office.

-Any education provider that wishes to enrol an overseas student from outside the EEA is required to ‘sponsor’ them under Tier 4 of the Points Based System and must also obtain a sponsor licence from the Home Office.
+Any education provider that wishes to enrol an overseas student is required to ‘sponsor’ them under the Student Visa Category and must also obtain a sponsor licence from the Home Office.

-There are various requirements for various types of establishment that need to be fulfilled before a sponsor licence will be granted by the Home Office.
+There are various requirements for various types of establishment that needs to be fulfilled before a sponsor licence will be granted by the Home Office.

-Any establishment in the UK can make an application, if they are considering sponsoring overseas nationals to work in the UK (TIER 2) or if they wish to become a sponsor for Temporary workers (TIER 5) or if they wish to enrol students in their educational establishments (Tier 4).
+Any establishment in the UK can make an application, if they are considering sponsoring overseas nationals to work in the UK (Skilled Worker Visa) or if they wish to become a sponsor for Temporary Workers Visa or if they wish to enrol students in their educational establishments (Student Visa Category).

 A prospective sponsor applying for a licence needs to pay a fee to the Home Office for considering its application.
-If registering as a Tier 2 sponsor only for the first time, the fees are £1545 for medium or large establishments and £515 for small sponsors or sponsors with charitable status.
-(A small sponsor is one that that qualifies as a small company in accordance with the Companies Act 2006.)
+If registering as a Skilled Worker Visa sponsor only for the first time, the fees are £1476 for large establishments and £536 for small sponsors or sponsors with charitable status.
+(A small sponsor is one that that qualifies as a small company in accordance with the Companies Act 2006 and has up to 50 hired employees.)

 If a sponsor already has a licence and is applying to add more tiers to its licence the fees are considerably less (and nil in a lot of cases).